rednafi/rednafi.com/content/python/mixins.md

 Imagine a custom *set-like* data structure that doesn't perform hashing and trades performance for tighter memory footprint.
-Or imagine a *dict-like* data structure that automatically stores data in a PostgreSQL or Redis database the moment you initialize it; also it lets you to *get-set-delete* key-value pairs using the usual *retrieval-assignment-deletion* syntax associated with built-in dictionaries.
+Or imagine a *dict-like* data structure that automatically stores data in a PostgreSQL or Redis database the moment you initialize it;
+also it lets you to *get-set-delete* key-value pairs using the usual *retrieval-assignment-deletion* syntax associated with built-in dictionaries.
 Custom data structures can give you the power of choice and writing them will make you understand how the built-in data structures in Python are constructed.

 One way to understand how built-in objects like dictionary, list, set etc work is to build custom data structures based on them.
 Python provides several mixin classes in the `collection.abc` module to design custom data structures that look and act like built-in structures with additional functionalities baked in.

 ## Concept edifice

 To understand how all these work, you'll need a fair bit of knowledge about Interfaces, Abstract Base Classes, Mixin Classes etc. I'll build the concept edifice layer by layer where you'll learn about interfaces first and how they can be created and used via the `abc.ABC` class.
 Then you'll learn how abstract base classes differ from interfaces.
 After that I'll introduce mixins and explain how all these concepts can be knitted together to architect custom data structures with amazing capabilities.
 Let's dive in.

 ## Interfaces

 Python interfaces can help you write classes based on common structures.
 They ensure that classes that provide similar functionalities will also have similar footprints.
 Interfaces are not as popular in Python as they are in other statically typed language.
 The dynamic nature and duck-typing capabilities of Python often make them redundant.

 However, in larger applications, interfaces can make you avoid writing code that is poorly encapsulated or build classes that look awfully similar but provide completely unrelated functionalities.
 Moreover, interfaces implicitly spawn other powerful techniques like mixin classes which can help you achieve DRY nirvana.

 ### Overview

 At a high level, an interface acts as a blueprint for designing classes.
-In Python, an interface is basically a specialized abstract class that defines one or more abstract methods.
+In Python, an interface is a specialized abstract class that defines one or more abstract methods.
 Abstract classes differs from concrete classes in the sense that they aren't intended to stand on their own and the methods they define shouldn't have any implementation.

 Usually, you inherit from an interface and implement the methods defined in the abstract class in a concrete subclass.
 Interfaces provide the skeletons and concrete classes provide the implementation of the methods based on those skeletons.
 Depending on the ways you can architect interfaces, they can be segmented into two primary categories.

 * Informal Interfaces
 * Formal Interfaces

 ## Informal interfaces

 Informal interfaces are classes which define methods that can be overridden, but there’s no strict enforcement.

 Let's write an informal interface for a simple calculator class: